-The effect of paragraph (h) is to remove the need for a person who ordinarily sells by retail blank carrying media (for example, computers) on which a wholesaler has already paid tax, and who is asked by a customer to put a computer program on such a medium before selling it to the customer, to register, to lodge returns, to pay sales tax and to apply for refunds because tax has been paid twice.
+The effect of paragraph (h) is to remove the need for a person who ordinarily sells by retail blank carrying media (for example, computers) on which tax has already been paid, and who is asked by a customer to put a computer program on such a medium before selling it to the customer, to register, to lodge returns, to pay sales tax and to apply for refunds because tax has been paid twice.
 The copying or reproduction of a computer program so as to embody the program in goods will, in all other circumstances, continue to amount to "manufacture" for sales tax purposes.

-Clause 5: Sale value of goods embodying computer programs
+Clause 5 : Sale value of goods embodying computer programs